dinalamdany/slang/manual.md

 * & logical and
 * | logical or

+## Declarations

+### Variable
+Variables may be declared and then defined, or done both at the same time.
+Declaration:
+int a;
+Definition & Declaration:
+int a = 5;

 ## Blocks and Control Flow

 ### Blocks
-A block is defined inside curly braces, which can include a possibly-empty list of statements.
+A block is defined inside curly braces, which can include a possibly-empty list of variable declarations and statements.
+A block is structured as: variable declarations statements

 ### If-else